Vaishnavi2701-mk/Web-Development/React-JS.js/Notes.md

 npm is a pacake manager used for Node.js to handle backend Javascript.

 <h1> React-dev-tools </h1>
-Extension for React, allows us to view react-componant hierarchy in chrome developer tool.
+Chrome extension for React, allows us to view react-componant hierarchy in chrome developer tool.

 <h1>Single Page Application</h1>